You may have heard about, or even seen the horrific side effects of anabolic steroids.

 will steroids change your personality?

 Now that you understand these Steroids Side Effects, it is crucial to point out that anabolic steroids are class C medication.
-They should only be taken if you have a prescription because personal, un-prescribed by a medical professional use is illegal in many countries and jurisdictions.
+They (legally) are prescription-only compounds, and personal, un-prescribed use is illegal in many countries and jurisdictions.

 If you enjoyed this article and you’d like a more real, NO-BS info-packed guide on cycling steroids, then grab your digital E-Book copy of ”Straight From The Underground” by John Doe Bodybuilding.
 This is my #1 recommended underground handbook on EVERYTHING related to steroids.
 Everything in this book is based on first-hand experience instead of theory.